Jimmy Boyle (artist): Life after release

 Upon his release from prison on 26 October 1981, he moved to Edinburgh to continue his artistic career.
 He designed the largest concrete sculpture in Europe called "Gulliver" for the Craigmillar Festival Society in 1976.
 In 1983, Boyle set up the Gateway Exchange with Trevelyan and artist Evlynn Smith; a charitable organisation so he could keep in contact with ex prisoners.
 As part of his life licence, he wasn't allowed contact with ex prisoners, so it was a front to circumnavigate the legal system.
 The Gateway Exchange offered art therapy workshops to recovering drug addicts and ex-convicts.
 Though the project secured funding from private sources (including actor Sir Sean Connery, comedian Sir Billy Connolly and John Paul Getty) it lasted only a few years.

 In 1994, his son James, a drug addict, was murdered in the Oatlands neighbourhood of Glasgow.

 Boyle has published Pain of Confinement: Prison Diaries (1984), and a novel, Hero of the Underworld (1999).
 The latter was adapted for a French film, La Rage et le Rêve des Condamnés (The Anger and Dreams of the Condemned), and won the best documentary prize at the Fifa Montreal awards in 2002.
 He also wrote a novel, A Stolen Smile, which is about the theft of the Mona Lisa and how it ends up hidden on a Scottish housing scheme.
 It was rumoured that Disney bought the film rights, but Boyle has denied this.

 In 1998, he was named as a financial donor of the Labour Party.

 He divides his time between France and Morocco with his second wife, Kate Fenwick, a British actress.
-They married at a ceremony in Marrakech, Morocco on 27 October 2007.
+They married at a ceremony in Marrakesh, Morocco, on 27 October 2007.